lidofinance/lido-dao/docs/oracle-operator-manual.md

 Update Beacon Data

-The daemon fetches the reportable epoch from the `LegacyOracle` contract, and if this epoch is finalized on the Beacon chain, pushes the data to the `LegacyOracle` contract by submitting a transaction.
+The daemon fetches the reportable epoch from the `LidoOracle` contract, and if this epoch is finalized on the Beacon chain, pushes the data to the `LidoOracle` contract by submitting a transaction.
 The transaction contains a tuple:

 ```text
 (